osbuild/bootc-image-builder/README.md

 The configuration can also be passed in via stdin when `--config -` is used.
 Only JSON configuration is supported in this mode.

+Additionally, images can embed a build config file, either as `config.json` or `config.toml` in the `/usr/lib/bootc-image-builder` directory.
+If this exist, and contains filesystem or disk customizations, then these are used by default if no such customization are specified in the regular build config.

 ### Users (`user`, array)

 Possible fields: